JamesBakerMM/TeachAndDraw/contributing.md

-# No New Features will be accepted without prior discussion and agreement.
+# No new features will be accepted without prior discussion and agreement.

 TaD is focused on keeping to a small set of features.
 We do not want to add a large number of convenience features or edgecase features to the library.